bibliodatos/bibliodatos/capstone/visuals/cars.md

 <IFRAME SRC="https://public.tableau.com/views/capstone_16278859884250/Manu_Pie?:language=en-US&:display_count=n&:origin=viz_share_link&:showVizHome=no" WIDTH=650 HEIGHT=500></IFRAME>

-By concentrating on cars from these manufacturers Acme can cover most of the market while limiting the scope of the repair work to that most familiar to their mechanics.
-Saving time and money.
+Acme can cover most of the market while limiting the scope of the repair work by concentrating on cars from these manufacturers.
+Narrowing the inventory will save time and money.

 #### Next ...
 [Prices](price.html)